suren-m/tfw/guide/4_imports/1_import_resources.md

 ```

 #### Plan
 Run a `terraform plan`.
 This time, `temp_rg` should also get picked up such as below.
+This means we should be able to manage this resource using terraform moving forward.

 ```bash
 Refreshing Terraform state in-memory prior to plan...